 The ECA shall identify in its CPS limits of losses due to operations at variance with its procedures defined in its CPS.
 The limit for losses per transaction due to improper actions by the ECA, or its RAs, or Trusted Agents shall be at least \$1,000 (USD).
 The limit for losses per incident due to improper actions by the ECA, or its RAs or Trusted Agents shall be at least \$1 million (USD).
-The ECA may disclaim any liability for loss due to use of certificates it issues, if the certificate was issued in accordance with this CP and the ECA's CPS.
+The ECA may disclaim any liability for loss due to use of certificates it issues or improper use of a recovered key, if the certificate was issued in accordance with this CP and the ECA's CPS.